Shabbat touches all five senses. One of those senses is the heavenly aroma of freshly baked Challah on a Friday morning.

 My family knows Shabbat is coming when they start to smell the heavenly aroma coming from our kitchen on Friday mornings.
 Havdalah, the end of Shabbat has an aroma of beautiful spices.
 But erev Shabbat smells like freshly baked bread!

-This past Yom Kippur, (yes, I was “deeply afflicted” with 10 hours of child labor) we welcomed our first baby earthside and to be honest, I’d rather spend my time snuggling her than baking 14+ challot in my kitchen every week.
-So now, I’ve finally released my recipe to you all sweet folk!
+On Yom Kippur, (yes, I was “deeply afflicted” with 10 hours of child labor) we welcomed our first baby earthside and to be honest, I’d rather spend my time snuggling her than baking 14+ challot in my kitchen every week.
+So now, I’ve finally released my recipe to you all.

 Baking challah turned back into something special I do for my family instead of a side hustle for my community.
 And I’m grateful for that.
 Since my recipe bakes four loaves, I always have two extra loaves for our guests to go home with as a Shabbat gift.
 It’s a real blessing!